 File Handling:

-to describe the movements (up, down, left, right).Processing Function: xuli
+tkx and tky to describe the movements (up, down, left, right).Processing Function: xuli:

 Boundary Issues:

-are correctly zero-indexed, but access should reflect this, i.e., iterate from 0 to 3
+tkx and tky are correctly zero-indexed, but access should reflect this, i.e., iterate from 0 to 3 instead.Open to Optimization: